 Everything by Thomas Ligotti.
 Everything becomes horrific.
 Pills, paperwork, libraries, flowers, chamber music, horror stories...
 Reality itself is the main source of terror in most of his work.
 In short, the Anthropomorphic Personification of this trope.

-Chapter two of the book That's Incurable!, by George Thomas and Lee Schreiner, is 'deliberate Paranoia Fuel.
+That's Incurable!, by George Thomas and Lee Schreiner.
+One entire chapter is deliberate Paranoia Fuel.
 The chapter title?
 "Ten Diseases You Were Better Off Not Knowing About".
 Some of the diseases are communicable, some genetic, and some hadn't had a cause isolated as of 1984, when the book was published.
 But the three things they all had in common made it blatantly clear that the chapter was intended as Paranoia Fuel:

 Similarly, The Hypochondriac's Pocket Guide to Horrible Diseases You Probably Already Have (it starts with Gigantisim and gets worse - and yes Candiru are included) and its sequel The Paranoid's Pocket Guide to Mental Disorders You Can Just Feel Coming On, which was worse for the author to write due to being an actual neurotic: